Switching Ameba's Aurora MySQL to I/O Optimized cut costs in half

 I/Oオペレーション量の費用

-I/O costs are charged per million requests, making it difficult to estimate the exact cost in advance.
+I/O costs are charged per million requests, making it difficult to estimate the exact amount in advance.

-By switching to Aurora I/O Optimized, we will no longer incur I/O charges, allowing us to provide a more accurate estimate.
+By switching to Aurora I/O Optimized, we will eliminate I/O costs, allowing us to provide a more accurate estimate.

-In addition, costs can be optimized by switching currently running clusters that have high I/O costs.
+Additionally, costs can be optimized by switching over currently running clusters that have high I/O costs.

-RDS Aurora pricingHere are some excerpts from the specs:
+RDS Aurora pricingHere are some specs excerpted from:

 Since there is no I/O charge, the instance and storage costs are set at a premium.